Johnny Whiteley: Hull

 After some impressive performances in trial matches, Whiteley signed for Hull in December 1950.
 Rather than offering him a signing-on fee, Whiteley was promised a place in the squad the following game.
 He made his debut on 23 December 1950 in a 19–11 win against York at Clarence Street.

 He played in three successive Yorkshire Cup finals for Hull between 1953 and 1955, but was on the losing side on each occasion.

-His first honours with the club came in the 1955–56 season, with Hull winning the league championship when Colin Hutton kicked a last-minute penalty in the playoff final against Halifax at Maine Road, Manchester.
+His first honours with the club came in the 1955–56 season, with Hull winning the league championship when Colin Hutton kicked a last-minute penalty in the playoff final against Halifax RLFC at Maine Road, Manchester.
 Hull won the European Club championship in 1957.

 In 1957, Whiteley became Hull's captain, and lead them to the Championship playoffs again in the 1957–58 season, winning against Workington Town.
 In the following season, Whiteley played in Hull's first appearance at Wembley in the 1958–59 Challenge Cup Final, but lost 13–30 to Wigan.
 Whiteley also played in the 1959–60 Challenge Cup Final, but Hull lost again, this time to Wakefield Trinity.

 Whiteley became a player-coach at Hull in 1963, before retiring as a player in 1965.
 He played 15 seasons for Hull making 417 appearances and scoring 156 tries and 2 goals for at total of 472 points.
 In his time with Hull, he was never dropped.

 Representative honours

-In 1953 he played his first match for England against France in Paris, winning 13-15.
+In 1953 he played his first match for England against France in Paris, winning 13–15.